sunitharamu-1983/GENAI-Learning-Journey/07_Articles/GPT-1.md

 ## The Results — 9 out of 12 Tasks

-GPT-1 tested on 12 datasets across 4 categories — Natural Language Inference, Question Answering, Semantic Similarity and Text Classification.
-Beat the previous state-of-the-art on 9 out of 12, all with ONE general model vs task-specific specialists.
+GPT-1 tested on 12 datasets across 4 categories and it beat the 9 out of 12 tasks.
+- Natural Language Inference
+- Question Answering
+- Semantic Similarity
+- Text Classification

 | Category | Improvement |
 |---|---|